buttahtoast/helm-charts/charts/library/README.md

 # Templates

 The available template functions are grouped by Data Type or Usage.
-Each describing how the template is called, what it should do and what it should return.
+Each describing how the template is called, what it should do and what it should return. **NOTICE** We had to use single `{` in the examples, because helm-docs tries to parse the file and that causes some issues.
+So don't forget to add a pair of `{}`.

 **Template Index**